 In the end, it all goes back to the application’s performance expectations.
 Some have severe duty cycles, while others do not.
 If, for example, you consider running a low-efficiency, lighter-duty motor into a higher-duty cycle application, the life of the motor will be less than the life of a higher-duty cycle motor that is designed to operate in those types of environments.
 It is important to understand what operating pressures and flows are required for the motor selected to achieve the application performance expectations.

 Each hydraulic motor type has its own set of applications where they are a better choice than others.
 For example, if a small gear motor designed to operate at a max of 3,000 psi and 1,000 rpm is put into an application that requires it to run consistently at 3,000 psi and 1,000 rpm, the motor will be running in a “corner” overstressed condition and have a reduced life - even though it is technically within its ratings.
 The better motor choice would be a motor with higher ratings that will live longer in the application.
 Granted, there is a greater cost in going with a higher rated motor.
 The final decision always will depend on what is required in terms of application performance and motor life versus where you want to be with cost.

 To learn more about motor selection, register and download the full white paper.

-Article by Justin Wheeler, CFPHS, C-Series/Bent Axis Project, Manager, Hydraulic Pump Division of Parker Hannifin and originally appeared in the October 2015 issue of Fluid Power World.
+Article by Justin Wheeler, CFPHS, technical services manager, Hydraulic Pump and Power Systems Division of Parker Hannifin and originally appeared in the October 2015 issue of Fluid Power World.
 A 2000 graduate of The Ohio State University, Wheeler has been involved in hydraulic and electrical systems engineering for 15 years.
 Wheeler is listed as an inventor on two U.S. Patents — US7134513 (“Drive Mechanism for a Boring Machine”) and US7500530 (“Control System for Construction Equipment’)."

 Related content on hydraulic products includes: